Creating 'Ideal Expectations' For Your New and Existing Clients

 My 'First Impressions' Brand Audit gives you a unique window into a new customer or client's perspective.

-I'll point out what flows naturally and what feels like a sticking point.
-I can ask the silly questions that you assume we all know, but 'real' clients might too shy to ask.
-By testing out your user experience journey, I can tell you if there's anywhere obvious that people are dropping off or getting lost... often there are really simple solutions!
+I'll point out what flows naturally and what feels contradictory or confusing.
+I can ask the silly questions that you assume all potential clients know, but they might be too shy to ask.
+By testing out your user experience journey, I can tell you if there's anywhere obvious that people are dropping off or getting lost... often there are really simple solutions.